Unlocking the Nexus S from Ubuntu

 3. Create a new udev rules file with elevated permissions:

-5. Restart the udev service (this is an upstart job these days):
+5. Restart the udev service (that is an upstart job these days):

 • service restart udev